thynctank/Syncopate/readme.md

 Documentaion of Functions
 =========================

-All functionality in Syncopate is handled as methods of the Storage class.
+All functionality in Syncopate is handled as methods on instances of the Storage class.
 To begin using it, you must first instantiate Storage like so:

     var s = new Storage('myDbName');

 Once you have an instance, you can call on the functionality like so: